The Asterinas Book

 Part 1: Asterinas Kernel

 Explore the modern OS kernel at the heart of Asterinas.
-Designed to realize the full potential of Rust, Asterinas Kernel implements Linux ABI in a safe and efficient way.
+Designed to realize the full potential of Rust, Asterinas Kernel implements the Linux ABI in a safe and efficient way.
 This means it can seamlessly replace Linux, offering enhanced safety and security.

-Part 2: Asterinas Framework
+Part 2: Asterinas OSTD

 Part 3: Asterinas OSDK

-The OSDK is a command-line tool that streamlines the workflow to create, build, test, and run Rust OS projects that are built upon Asterinas Framework.
+The OSDK is a command-line tool that streamlines the workflow to create, build, test, and run Rust OS projects that are built upon Asterinas OSTD.
 Developed specifically for OS developers, it extends Rust's Cargo tool to better suite their specific needs.
 OSDK is instrumental in the development of Asterinas Kernel.

 Part 4: Contributing to Asterinas